 The field and community consultation will be conducted in two of the most vulnerable blocks of the district.
-A sample of two GPs in each block and one urban centre in the district will be taken.
-This would Involve 4 GPs and one urban area in the district.
+A sample of two GPs in each block and one urban centre in each district will be taken.
+This would Involve 4 GPs and one urban areas in the intervention area.
 The criteria for selection of the panchayats and ULBs will be: